 An attorney whose dishonest conduct results in payment to a claimant shall be liable to the Fund for restitution.
-In 2021, the Board recovered \$29,418.96 from attorneys deemed responsible for claims paid by the Fund.
+In 2022, the Board recovered \$33,772.94 from attorneys deemed responsible for claims paid by the Fund.
+This amount does not include Inventory Counsel recoveries from attorneys' trust accounts when the attorneys have died or become disabled.
+Those are reported on page 16.